Marketing automation

-Marketing automation refers to software platforms and technologies designed for marketing departments and organizations to automate repetitive tasks and consolidate multi-channel (email, SMS, chatbot, social media) interactions, tracking and web analytics, lead scoring, campaign management and reporting into one system.
+Marketing automation refers to software platforms and technologies designed for marketing departments and organizations to automate repetitive tasks and consolidate multi-channel (email, SMS, chatbot, and social media) interactions, tracking and web analytics, lead scoring, campaign management and reporting into one system.
 It often integrates with customer relationship management (CRM) and customer data platform (CDP) software.

 Overview

 Marketing automation tracks top-of-funnel activities to drive prospects to sales.
 This is contrasted with CRM, which manages information about the prospect and their position in the sales cycle.

-The use of marketing automation makes processes that would otherwise have been performed manually much more efficient and makes new processes possible.
-Marketing Automation can be defined as a process where technology is used to automate several repetitive tasks that are undertaken on a regular basis in a marketing campaign.
+The use of marketing automation makes processes that would otherwise be performed manually much more efficient and enables new processes.
+Marketing automation can be defined as the use of technology to automate several repetitive tasks that are carried out regularly as part of a marketing campaign.

 Marketing Automation platforms allow marketers to automate and simplify client communication by managing complex omnichannel marketing strategies with a single tool.
-Marketing Automation assists greatly in areas like Lead Generation, Segmentation, Lead nurturing and lead scoring, Relationship marketing, Cross-sell and upsell, Retention, and Marketing ROI measurement.
+Marketing Automation assists in areas such as lead generation, segmentation, lead nurturing and lead scoring, relationship marketing, Cross-sell and upsell, Retention, and Marketing ROI measurement.
 Effective marketing automation tools leverage data from a separate or integrated CRM to understand customer impact and preferences.
+Marketing automation platforms are also used to schedule campaigns and monitor customer engagement across multiple digital channels.

 There are three categories of marketing automation software: